 It is a condition of employment that where personal protective equipment and clothing has been issued to an employee, it will be utilised.
 Breaches of this policy will be dealt with in accordance with the Shire's Employee Discipline processes.

-All personal protective equipment and clothing provided to employees of the Shire shall have the Shire logo affixed on each item.
+All personal protective equipment and clothing provided to employees of the Shire shall have the Shire of Cocos (Keeling) Island logo affixed on each item.

 Eligible permanent employees will be issued as a maximum: